-The ‘Brythonic Otherworld’ (very often referred to as the ‘Celtic Otherworld’) is a world apart from the one which we know and live in.
-It is a hidden, magical place inhabited by mysterious and magical people and beings, where the laws of physics are totally different to those in our world.
+The ‘Celtic Otherworld’ is a world apart from the one which we know and live in.
+It is a hidden, magical place inhabited by mysterious and magical people and beings.
+The laws of physics are totally different to those in our world.
 It is little wonder that it confounds our concepts of space and time.

-The hidden nature of this world resulted in our Brythonic ancestors envisaging so many different geological locations for this world.
-It became a place that was located on islands that materialised out to the West or was hidden amongst hills or atop mountains or in the deepest, darkest places in the forest.
+The hidden nature of this world resulted in our ancestors envisaging so many different geological locations for this world.
+It became a place that was located on islands that materialised out to the West.
+Or was hidden amongst hills or atop mountains or in the deepest, darkest places in the forest.

 Annwn in Welsh Mythology

 The Welsh Mythologies are to be found predominantly in the ‘Ancient Manuscripts of Wales’.
-These are The Black Book of Carmarthen, The Red Book of Hergest, The White Book of Rydderch, The Book of Taliesin and the The Book of Aneirin).
+These are the Black Book of Carmarthen.
+The Red Book of Hergest and the White Book of Rydderch.
+The Book of Taliesin and the the Book of Aneirin.
 They are a collection of manuscripts containing prose and poetry recorded in written form from earlier oral sources.
-These Welsh mythologies, like their Irish counterparts have many incidences of heroes travelling to, or raiding the Otherworld for its riches and/or knowledge.
+These Welsh mythologies; like their Irish counterparts have many incidences of heroes travelling to, or raiding the Otherworld for its riches and/or knowledge.

-As the surviving manuscripts all date from the 13th, 14th and 15th C and were scribed by monks we have to be aware of any ‘Christianisation’ of these tales by the scribes.
+The surviving manuscripts all date from the 13th, 14th and 15th C and were scribed by monks.
+We need to be aware of any ‘Christianisation’ of these tales by the scribes.

-These Mythologies do however give us a lot of information about the Otherworld – Annwn.
-Its rulers/Kings; Arawn to start and later Gwyn ap Nudd and other inhabitants were superior beings and not to be trifled with from our world.
-There are tales of opulent feasts and entertainment for guests that far outweigh anything that can be offered in this world and the impression is given that abilities (magical or not) are well beyond human reach.
+These Mythologies do however give us a lot of information about Annwn.
+Its rulers/Kings; Arawn to start and later Gwyn ap Nudd and other inhabitants were superior beings.
+They were not to be trifled with from our world.
+There are tales of opulent feasts and entertainment for guests that far outweigh anything that can be offered in this world.
+The impression is given that abilities (magical or not) are well beyond human reach.

-These non-human beings are to be found in Faerie Stories and folk-lore are associated with magic and astonishing skills/craftsmanship; these are the elves, dwarfs and gnomes to name but a few.
-The worlds in which they live are never named so that we do not know if it is the same Otherworld or if there are many.
+These non-human beings are to be found in Faerie Stories and folk-lore.
+They are associated with magic and astonishing skills/craftsmanship.
+These are the elves, dwarfs and gnomes to name but a few.
+The worlds in which they live are never named so that we do not know if it is the same Otherworld.
+Or maybe there are many Otherworlds?

 Energy, Frequency and Vibration

-Nikola Tesla (Physicist 1856-1943). is attributed with saying “If you want to find the secrets of the universe, think in terms of energy, frequency and vibration”.
-It is perhaps that ALL realms (worlds) are in the same geographical space but it is the different frequency levels and vibrational rates at which their energy operates that separates them.
-Are there special times or indeed special places where, by some freak of physics, these frequencies and vibrations are able to achieve a ‘crossover point’ where they can interact with each other?
-Places that are known as ‘Thin Places’ may be just such places; called ‘thin’ because the dividing line between these energies is indeed very thin.
+Are ALL realms (worlds) are in the same geographical space, and it is only the different frequencies and vibrational rates at which they operate that separates them?
+Are there special times or indeed special places where, by some freak of physics, these frequencies and vibrations are able to achieve a ‘crossover point’?
+A point at which they can interact with each other?
+Places that are known as ‘Thin Places‘ may be just such points.
+Called ‘thin’ because the dividing line between their energies is indeed very thin.

 Tales in which Annwn appears

-Cad Goddeu – a mythological epic poem concerning a battle between Gwynedd and the forces of Annwn (again led by Arawn) in which Gwydion (magician, hero & trickster) defeats Arawn by enchanting the trees to rise up and fight.
+Cad Goddeu; is a mythological epic poem concerning a battle between Gwynedd and the forces of Annwn (again led by Arawn).
+In this Gwydion; a magician, hero & trickster defeats Arawn by enchanting the trees to rise up and fight.

-Preiddeu Annwn – an early poem found in ‘The Book of Taliesin’ which offers insights into connecting with Otherworld and the gifts that can be received.
-It also contains sound advice to not ‘rate the little men of letters’ (those who have been indoctrinated/brainwashed by the teachings of the ‘system’).
+Preiddeu Annwn; an early poem found in ‘The Book of Taliesin’ offers insights into connecting with Otherworld and the gifts that can be received.
+It also contains sound advice; ‘do not rate the little men of letters, for they will never understand’.
+This is referring to the knowledge of the Otherworld and those who have been indoctrinated/brainwashed by the teachings of the ‘system’.